Introducing: Course of Trade!

 reinforced stitching on the body of the bag adds strength and means you can toss a six pack in your bag and be on your way (trust me, i tried).

 this is more than a bag. it's an opportunity.

 it's a chance for us to teach and those in need to learn new skills.

 it's a chance to make a difference, one person and one stitch at a time.

 selling one hundred bags means that we can pay the wages for 2 trainees. we can teach them new skills and help with job placement.

-with orders coming in for the first one hundred bags, we've hired shanique to help us sew the first few in our studio. we are always looking for more factory partners to hire our amazing graduates, so keep your ear to the ground for us!
+we are always looking for more factory partners to hire our amazing graduates, so keep your ear to the ground for us!

 learn more here!